2 Pre-workshop

 R and RStudio are separate downloads and installations.
 R is the underlying statistical computing environment and RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You will need to install R before you install RStudio.

 If you already have R and RStudio installed, open RStudio and click on “Help” > “Check for updates”.
 If a new version is available, quit RStudio and download the latest version of RStudio.
 To check which version of R you are using, start RStudio and check the top of the console to see which version of R you are running.
-Alternatively, you can type sessionInfo()
+Alternatively, you can type sessionInfo(), which will also display the version of R you are running.
+Go on the CRAN website and check whether a more recent version is available.
+If so, please download and install it.

 If you don’t have R and RStudio installed, please follow the instructions for your operating system below.